vivekseth/blog-posts/parametric-drawing-canvas/readme.md

-# Drawing Parametric Functions with the HTML Canvas
+# Drawing Parametric Graphs with the HTML Canvas

 ![](./images/advanced-5.png)